persteenolsen/node-express-typescript-eslint-jest-boilerplate/README.md

-## Description of the project
+## A Node.js Express App with TypeScript, Jest, Supertest, ESLint and Prettier

-Developed in a Node 14 environment
+The Application was developed in a Node 14 environment

-A boilerplate ready to serve:

-Node.js

-Express

-TypeScript

-Prettier

-Jest

-Supertest
+For local developement run the npm scripts using "npm run":

+ - "dev": "nodemon ./src/index.ts

+To make a prodduction build run the npm scripts using "npm run":

+ -  "build": "tsc"

+To start the production build locally run the npm scripts using "npm run":

+ - "start": "node ./dist/index.js"

+Jest and Supertest - can be fired by running the npm scripts using "npm run":

+ - "test": "jest --coverage"

+Prettier - can be fired by running the npm scripts using "npm run":

+ - "pretty-fix": "prettier --write \"src/**/*.ts\""
+ - "pretty": "prettier --check \"src/**/*.ts\""

-Eslint - can be fired by running the npm scripts by "npm run":
+Eslint - can be fired by running the npm scripts using "npm run":

  Use the ESLint configuration by the section "eslintConfig" in package.json
  - "lint-b" : "eslint src/**/*.ts"